deshen24/syntheticNN/README.md

 Synthetic Nearest Neighbors (SNN) is an algorithm for matrix completion.

-This repository implements the SNN algorithm presented in [Causal Matrix Completion](https://arxiv.org/abs/2109.15154).
-Please refer to the paper for details on the algorithm, as well as its operating assumptions and statistical guarantees.
+This repository implements the SNN algorithm presented in [Causal Matrix Completion](https://arxiv.org/abs/2109.15154); we remark that the synthetic interventions estimator of [Synthetic Interventions](https://arxiv.org/abs/2006.07691) is a special case of the SNN algorithm.
+Please refer to the paper for details on the SNN algorithm, as well as its operating assumptions and statistical guarantees.

 Additionally, please contact the authors below if you find any bugs or have any suggestions for improvement (e.g., efficiently storing anchor rows and columns so as to avoid repeated computations).
 Thank you!